What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Distribution is always dependent on the supply chain and its efficiency.
 There are many factors to consider to enable faster delivery in a country like India, where customers are scattered across the country.

 Product size is a matter of concern when it comes to cost-cutting and delivering on time.
 A heavy item cannot be delivered quickly and easily without prior planning.
-It needs more manpower, warehouse space and larger vehicles which directly affect the cost of delivery.
+It needs more manpower, warehouse space, and larger vehicles which directly affect the cost of logistics and delivery.
 In a similar way, smaller and more perishable products also require their own precautions such as proper storage facilities, extra care, etc.

 These days, food delivery applications are claiming to deliver orders in just 10 minutes.
 This is because food is a perishable product.
 Sellers need to identify the perishability of their products and plan physical distribution processes accordingly.